Pascoe St Leger Grenfell: Biography

 Pascoe St Leger was the second son of Pascoe Grenfell (1761–1838) and Georgiana St Leger and grandson of Pascoe Grenfell (1729–1810) and St Leger St Leger, 1st Viscount Doneraile.
 He was born in London and educated at Eton College.

 He married twice, having nine children by his first wife, including Francis Grenfell, 1st Baron Grenfell.
 He was the grandfather of the politician Cecil Alfred Grenfell and the soldier Francis Octavius Grenfell, the great-grandfather of the courtier Frances Campbell-Preston and the great-great-grandfather of the politician William Waldegrave.

 Following the death of his father in 1838, Grenfell took control of Pascoe Grenfell & Sons, his father's and grandfather's copper and tin smelting businesses on the River Tawe in Swansea, Wales.
 On the abolition of slavery by Britain in 1833, Grenfell applied for compensation for the 347 slaves he owned in Jamaica.
 Grenfell was awarded in compensation for 216 slaves at the Hazelymph estate in St James, Jamaica and unsuccessful in his claim for 131 slaves at St Elizabeth estate, also in Jamaica.

-He died in Nottingham, and was buried in the family vault in Taplow, Buckinghamshire.
+He died in Nottingham, and was buried in the family vault in Taplow Court, Buckinghamshire.